Pavan2026/FRONTENDiNTEGRATION/README.md

 ## Smart Contract

 The smart contract is located in `contracts/NewContract.sol`.
-The contract retrieves the name and symbol of a token and is licensed under the UNLICENSED SPDX License Identifier.
+The contract retrieves and updates the name and symbol of a token and is licensed under the UNLICENSED SPDX License Identifier.